videowhisper/Webcam-Streaming-WebRTC/README.md

 - **Stream Statistics**: Collects and displays info about video resolution, bitrate, and FPS
 - **Auto-reconnection**: Attempts to reconnect when connections fail

+#### Chat Components

+- **`ChatInterface`**: Main container for the chat UI, handling message sending and receiving.
+- **`ChatDisplay`**: Displays incoming chat messages with auto-scroll and fade effects.
+- **`ChatInput`**: Provides the text input field and send button.
+- **`ChatToggle`**: Button to show/hide the chat interface.

+### Key Hooks
+- **broadcastWebRTC**: Custom hook for managing the broadcaster's WebRTC connections, including media capture and signaling.
+- **playWebRTC**: Custom hook for managing the player's WebRTC connections, including session management and media reception.

-### Connection Flow
+### WebRTC Signaling Flow

-1. The server connection is established using Socket.IO
+1. The server connection is established using Socket.IO, either by using token or account/user/pin authentication.
+Room support requires account/user/pin authentication.

-2. **Broadcast flow**:
+2. **Broadcaster flow**:
-   - Publisher connects to the server and publishes to a channel
+   - Broadcaster publishes to a channel (directly or in a room after joining)
-   - WebRTC peer connections are created for each viewer that joins
+   - WebRTC peer connections is created and offer is sent for each channel viewer
    - Media tracks are added to each peer connection
    - ICE candidates are exchanged via the signaling server

-3. **Play flow**:
+3. **Player flow**:
-   - Viewer connects to the server and subscribes to a channel
+   - Viewer joins a room or subscribes to a channel (when not using rooms)
    - Receives offer from the broadcaster
    - Generates an answer and sends it back
+   - ICE candidates are exchanged via the signaling server
    - Processes incoming media tracks and renders the video

 ## Configuration and Setup